-Under the 2021-2023 plan, gender equality objectives are strengthened with the introduction of targets on the pay gap issue and on women's management representation.
-With regard to female leadership and pay gap, managerial incentives have been introduced, which provide for a deadline of 31 December 2023

-- reaching 26% of female managers in the total management population - elimination of the gender pay gap in the management population.
+Since the 2021-2023 three-year period, gender equality objectives have been strengthened with the introduction of targets on the pay gap issue and on women's management representation.
+With regard to female leadership and pay gap, managerial incentives have been introduced, which provided for a deadline of December 31, 2023 reaching 26% of female managers in the total management population elimination of the gender pay gap in the management population.